jussihyva/corewar/jhakala/test_dir/src/statements/README.txt

 	ld
 	st
 	add
+	sub
+	and

 	zjmp

 	sti

-Not yet:
-	sub
-	and
+	fork

+	lfork

+Done but not tested:
 	 or
 	 xor
 	 ldi

-	fork
+Not yet:
 	lld
 	lldi
-	lfork
 	aff

+read_types in game/game_utils.c over added // need to test that too